kchu25/blockchains/blog/desci/ex_platform.md

 If you can't clearly explain why blockchain is necessary for your platform, it probably isn't.

+So where do you actually begin?
+Here are three paths, ranked by risk and complexity.

 ## Recommended Starting Point

 **Option A (safest):** Build as Web2 platform first